raphaeldore/pinmarks/README.md

 pinmarks
 ========

-Pinmark is a single user bookmarks archiver and organizer tool heavily inspired by pinboard.
+Pinmark is a single user bookmarks archiver and organizer tool heavily inspired by pinboard written with the Dropwizard java framework.
 This is a school project.

-I am aware that my tests need improvements.
+(I am aware that my tests need improvements!)

 The rest of the documentation is in french, sorry!